Fraham/BouncingBall/README.md

 BouncingBall
 ============

 Bouncing Ball, a simple game from SCC 110 Java pratical work.
+Done for now.